kraudy/ibmi_os/README.md

 ## Facing the IBM I

 Once inside, we see the iconic green screen.
 What is this?
 Well, it is a terminal, like the [Windows CMD](https://en.wikipedia.org/wiki/Cmd.exe) or the Linux [bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).

 What is the purpose?
 To send commands to the operating system like any other shell.
 The IBM I shell is called **QCMD**, you can actually do a ***CALL QCMD*** to directly invoke the terminal.

 > A **CALL** returns a system pointer that allows the program to be called.

-These commands are called the **Control Language (CL)**.
+These commands are called the **Control Language (CL)**(remember?).
 It provides a consistent interface to all system functions (user-written commands can also be created).
 This language provides rich function and a consistent set of terminology and syntax.
 Most commands can be executed interactively (***F4***, you'll see it later) or from a high-level language program (***SYSTEM*** API).

 > You can even create CL programs, which allow the use of variables, error handling and access to the database.
 Programming functions include reading and writing to a database file, IF/THEN/ELSE logic, calling or being called from another program, etc.